PSW 1000 / 4 credits / Fall

 PSW 3120 / 4 credits / Spring

-Documentary films are screened and analyzed in class.
+In recent years, opportunities in nonfiction work have grown significantly.
+In this course, students screen and analyze documentary films, and produce their own short nonfiction film on digital video.
 Field assignments include researching and conducting interviews; written assignments include narration exercises, documentary summaries, and scripts.
-Students write and produce a short documentary and learn the basics of Final Cut Pro editing software.
+Students also learn the basics of Final Cut Pro editing software.

 PSW 3200 / 4 credits / Special topic (offered irregularly)